dipakpatil2005/TO-DO-LIST/README.md

 # TO-DO-LIST
 his is a modern, responsive, and feature-rich To-Do web application designed to help you organize your tasks efficiently.
 Built using vanilla HTML, CSS, and JavaScript, this app provides a clean, mobile-first user interface with intuitive features and subtle animations for an enhanced user experience.

-Key Features
+1. Key Features

+2. App-like UI:
-App-like UI: The interface is designed to mimic a native mobile application, featuring a prominent top bar, a sliding side menu, and a scrollable main content area.
+The interface is designed to mimic a native mobile application, featuring a prominent top bar, a sliding side menu, and a scrollable main content area.

+3. Persistent Storage:
-Persistent Storage: All tasks are automatically saved to your browser's localStorage.
+All tasks are automatically saved to your browser's localStorage.
 Your to-do list will remain exactly as you left it, even if you close the browser tab.

-Dynamic Task Organization: Tasks are automatically sorted and grouped into smart categories to help you prioritize your day:
+4. Dynamic Task Organization:
+Tasks are automatically sorted and grouped into smart categories to help you prioritize your day:

+5. Overdue:
-Overdue: Tasks with a past deadline are highlighted for immediate attention.
+Tasks with a past deadline are highlighted for immediate attention.
 Today, Tomorrow, This Week: Tasks are dynamically sorted based on their upcoming deadlines.

+6.Later:
-Later: Tasks with no set deadline or a long-term deadline are placed in a separate category.
+Tasks with no set deadline or a long-term deadline are placed in a separate category.

+7. Customizable Tasks:
-Customizable Tasks: Users can add tasks with specific details:
+Users can add tasks with specific details:

+9. Task Description:
-Task Description: A simple text field for entering the task.
+A simple text field for entering the task.

+10. Deadline:
-Deadline: A date and time picker to set a precise deadline for each task.
+A date and time picker to set a precise deadline for each task.

+11. Lists:
-Lists: Tasks can be assigned to different lists (e.g., Personal, Work, Shopping) to keep your to-dos separate and organized.
+Tasks can be assigned to different lists (e.g., Personal, Work, Shopping) to keep your to-dos separate and organized.

 Interactive Task Management: